deqyra/tccppwiki/README.md

 - Try to explain things succinctly
 - Mind your audience: If you're contributing beginner-oriented content, try to keep things as simple as possible, linking to more advanced topics if needed.
+- Columns should be no wider than 120 characters.
+- We use an auto-formatter for markdown files which automatically wraps paragraphs at the column width.
+We don't do things like "semantic line breaks," and if you try to write such the autoformatter will clobber it.
+Code must be formatted manually.
 - Try to maintain consistent style.
 Some very rough points to touch on:
   - Indent with four spaces
   - Braces on the same line, e.g. `int main() {`